wfortin/Node-Poet-Blog/_posts/HelloWorld.md

 Here's how I set up my blog.<!--more-->

-If you want more information on how to set up a Poet Blog see the [official website](http://jsantell.github.com/poet/)

 First follow the [tutorial from the maker of poet](http://jsantell.com/post/getting-started-with-poet).

 We now want to host our blog on Heroku (for free!) so that other people can read it.
 There are little modifications to make.
 Here it goes :